-In order to apply for a scholarship, you must complete the application form, enclose the necessary documentation and provide the names of two referees.
+In order to apply for a scholarship to study international law, you must complete the online application form, submit the necessary documentation and provide the names of two referees.

-Applications that do not include the requisite supporting documentation will not be considered.
-Applications received by fax or e-mail, will not be considered.
+If you do not include the requisite supporting documentation you will not be considered.

 Your application must include detailed information on the following:

 - the way in which you have calculated the level of scholarship you are requesting

 - why you should be awarded a scholarship

 You will be required to provide two referees who should be unrelated to you and to each other (these references will not be taken up until you have obtained a place on your desired course).
 The Trustees will require: